samarabbas/temporal-documentation-legacy/docs/05_video_tutorials/01_install.md

-# Installing Cadence Service and UI on a Mac
+# Installing Temporal Service and UI on a Mac

 {% include youtubePlayer.html id="aLyRyNe5Ls0" %}